ClericPy/torequests/doc/document.md

                     n + time_interval params will be used for the frequency control.
     - frequency: {url_host: (Semaphore obj, internal)} # this will achieve a frequency_limitation for each host
     - catch_exception: when raise an error,
-                    if be set with True (by default), return RequestsException obj (__bool__ is always False);
+                    if be set with True (by default), return FailureException obj (__bool__ is always False);
                     else if False, raise the origin Exception;
-                    the RequestsException obj or origin Exception will contains all request-arg in args attribute.
+                    the FailureException obj or origin Exception will contains all request-arg in args attribute.

 _initial_request(self)
     - to pack origin aiohttp request method(get/post/...) in Loop